Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have been the underdog just one time in the past 10 contests and lost that game.
+- Over their last 10 contests, the Giants were named underdogs twice and split those games 1-1.

-- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total four times.
+- When it comes to the total, the Giants and their foes are 4-5-1 in their last 10 contests.

-- The Giants' previous 10 contests have not had a runline posted by sportsbooks.
+- The past 10 Giants contests have not had a spread posted by oddsmakers.

 Giants Betting Records & Stats

-- The Giants have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Giants have a 51.2% chance of walking away with the win.

-- San Francisco and its opponents have gone over the total this season in 19 of its 41 opportunities.
+- San Francisco's games have gone over the total in 19 of its 42 chances.

 - The Giants have yet play a game with a spread this season.